 And it’s a great little walk with a dramatic gorge at the end of it.
 Even better, a walkway (una pasarela) has been built right inside the gorge itself.
-It just opened to the public – in February 2022 – so you’re guaranteed even more spectacular views!
+It just opened to the public this year (2022) so you’re guaranteed even more spectacular views!

 The pasarela clings to the rock face and takes you about 250 metres into the gorge itself, ending in a spectacular glass-floored viewing platform.
 It’s a bit like a pint-sized version of the Caminito del Rey near Málaga in southern Spain, and the views are breathtaking.
 Directions and a map at the end of this post.

 Opening hours for the Relleu Dam walkway are Tuesday-Friday 1000-1730 (last entry 1715) and 0930-1830 at weekends (last entry 1815).
 Admission is by ticket in 15 minute slots to control numbers.
 Check which slots are available here then reserve by phone (+34 613033336).